erichkeane/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 --------

-The central purpose of Concepts is to simplify generic programming such that it is approachable to the non-expert developer.
+The central purpose of Concepts is to simplify generic programming such that it is approachable to the typical developer, who we believe should not be expected to be domain experts in the intricacies of C++'s template system.
 In general it makes great strides towards this end particularly in the capacity of invoking a generic function; however, the Concepts design does not deliver on this promise in the implementation of a generic function.
 This is because the feature does not constrain the overload set of a template-concept function itself.
-This is contrary to the expectations of non-experts, because to them Concepts should strongly resemble the callable properties of an interface.
+This is contrary to the expectations of typical programmers, because to them Concepts should strongly resemble the callable properties of an interface.
 This mental model drives their expectations to believe that Concepts offer a mechanism to limit the set of operations which would be visible from within their constrained function to those which are specified by concept